chef/chef-web-docs/content/resources/windows_user_privilege/_index.md

   - markdown: An optional property to set the privilege for given users.
 Use only with set action.
 examples: |
-  **Add Builtin Administrators and Authenticated Users to the SeNetworkLogonRight Privilege**:
+  **Enforce only Builtin Administrators Group and Authenticated Users allowed for the SeNetworkLogonRight Privilege**:

   ```ruby
   windows_user_privilege 'Netowrk Logon Rights' do